pbeens/OTF-Data-Analysis-2021-05/demos/1-wiki-line-chart/README.md

 # README.md

-In this demo we will create a line chart using a table on the Line Chart page of Wikiedia: <https://en.wikipedia.org/wiki/Line_chart>.
+In this demo we will create a line chart using a table on the Line Chart page of Wikipedia: <https://en.wikipedia.org/wiki/Line_chart>.

 The columns of interest are: